 It’s the Story of a Lovely Lady Who Brought Me a Plate of Humble Pie.

 Now, I’m coming to the end of this story.
 And like all good stories, this one has a moral.
 The moral here lies in the waitress—who she was, how she behaved and what she’s done for the past 16 years that put this Miss High-Minded, Silver-Spooned, Snooty Two-Shoes in her proper place.

 Her name is Sally.
 And yes, like many career waitresses working in “diners,” she called me “sweetie” and “honey” and made me eat my vegetables.
-Ok, maybe not the last bit, but she was as folksy and homey and absolutely adorable as they come.
+Okay, maybe not the last bit, but she was as folksy and homey and absolutely adorable as they come.
 From the moment we sat down, she was all smiles and “What can I do to make this the best experience of your car-dealership-restaurant-eating life?”